OneMoreSummer/academic-kickstart/content/post/what-is-pygmalion-effect/index.md

 ---
-title: "[What is] Pygmalion Effect"
+title: "[What is] the Pygmalion Effect"
 date: 2021-05-17T08:12:52.806Z
 draft: false
 featured: false